letronganhtu/OOP-EmployeePayment/README.md

 };
 ```

-- `ProductEmployee` has two attributes are payment per product and total products in one month
+- `ProductEmployee` has two attributes are payment per product and total products in one month &rarr; `finalPayment = paymentPerProduct * totalProducts`

 ``` c++
 // You can see implementation in "ProductEmployee.cpp"